-Arizona emergency medical technicians’ risk for suicide is thirty-nine percent higher than the general public, according to a new study conducted by University of Arizona Emergency Medicine Research Center researchers.
+PHOENIX, Ariz. – Arizona emergency medical technicians’ risk for suicide is 39-percent higher than the general public, according to a new study conducted by University of Arizona College of Medicine – Phoenix researchers.

-Neil Vigil, a second-year UA medical student, and Bentley Bobrow, MD, associate director of the Arizona Emergency Medicine Research Center – Phoenix and professor of emergency medicine at the UA College of Medicine – Tucson, recently completed the first peer-reviewed publication that specifically studied EMTs.
+Neil Vigil, a second-year UA medical student, and Bentley Bobrow, MD, associate director of the Arizona Emergency Medicine Research Center – Phoenix and professor in emergency medicine at the UA College of Medicine – Phoenix, recently completed the first peer-reviewed publication that specifically studied EMTs.

 “Although we were bracing ourselves to find an increase in suicides among our EMTs, I was really shocked that it was that large,” said Vigil, who is also a Tillman Scholar.
 “These findings help move the discussion of EMT suicide beyond the anecdotal and personal experiences and adds hard data showing there is a problem that needs to be addressed.”